In The Bag: My Must Have Travel Gear

 9. Eagle Creek Travel Towel.
 “A towel, [The Hitchhiker’s Guide to the Galaxy] says, is about the most massively useful thing an interstellar hitchhiker can have.
 Partly, it has great practical value.
 You can wrap it around you for warmth as you bound across the cold moons of Jaglan Beta; you can lie on it on the brilliant marble-sanded beaches of Santraginus V, inhaling the heady sea vapors; you can sleep under it beneath the stars which shine so redly on the desert world of Kakrafoon; use it to sail a miniraft down the slow heavy River Moth; wet it for use in hand-to-hand combat; wrap it round your head to ward off noxious fumes or avoid the gaze of the Ravenous Bugblatter Beast of Traal (such a mind-boggingly stupid animal, it assumes that if you can’t see it, it can’t see you); you can wave your towel in emergencies as a distress signal, and of course dry yourself off with it if it still seems to be clean enough.”

-If that doesn’t convince you why you need a travel towel, then we’re just lost.
+If that doesn’t convince you why you need a travel towel, then the battle’s over.
 I’ve lost a grand total of 2 travel towels across 50 countries and the distress it has caused me until I was able to purchase another one was, let’s say, distressful.
 It packs up small, so is also great for weekend trips, camping trips, and I’ll repeat what the HHGTTG just said above; you can wet it for use in hand-to-hand combat.
 Who doesn’t enjoy snapping a wet towel at someone’s behind?

 But mind you, choosing a travel towel, nay, the perfect travel towel is not easy and I don’t think I’ll ever stop looking, but the Eagle Creek Travel Towel (either a medium or a large will do) marries together two things that I deem are essential.
 1) it has to be portable 2) it has to feel damn good on your skin.
 You can definitely go for some of the microlight ones that folds up thinner than tissue, but try drying yourself off and you’ll curse the day like you did when your mom donated that Disney Sing-A-Along VHS to Goodwill.
 And that’s all I’ll have to say on that subject.